 If you want to be known as a difficult team member, the best way to go about it is to disagree about everything.
 Do it too often, and your co-workers are likely to think, “here they go again!” and assume you're arguing simply for the sake of it.
-Instead, pick your battles wisely and centre your focus on areas of your work that truly matter and need discussion to occur.
+Instead, pick your battles wisely and focus on areas of your work that truly matter and need discussion.

 Keep Personal Matters Out Of It